 Compost tea is truly just what it sounds like.
-The tea is the water full of all the nutrients and bacteria that come from “brewing” compost.
-This water should have all the micronutrients, bacteria, and fungi that can be found in the original compost.
+The tea is the water full of all the nutrients and bacteria that come from “brewing” compost, and this water should have all the micronutrients, bacteria, and fungi found in the original compost.

-My favorite thing is that it can easily be 100% organic.
-You can ensure that it is free of any chemicals and other things you want to keep from your garden.
+My favorite thing is that it can easily be 100% organic, and you can ensure that it is free of any chemicals and other things you want to keep from your garden.

 Remember that your tea is a true reflection of the compost you use.
 So use good natural food waste, worm compost, and other good things to make the best tea.

-The theory is that the nutrients will be more readily available for the plant roots to absorb in the liquid form.
+The theory is that the nutrients will be more readily available for the plant roots to absorb liquid form.

 There is also thought that spraying the compost tea directly onto the plant’s leaves.
 This is said to allow good absorption.
 Some even claim that this spraying of the leaves can reduce disease in your plants.
 The truth is that there is no scientific proof that any of this is true!